hawkbass/InclusiveDesignSystem/README.md

 - Copy `.env.example` to `.env.local` and fill in any required secrets.
 - **Never commit real secrets to the repo!**

-## ⚙️ CI/CD with GitLab
+## ⚙️ CI/CD with GitHub Pages
-This project includes a `.gitlab-ci.yml` for automated builds:
+This project includes a GitHub Actions workflow (`.github/workflows/deploy.yml`) for automated deployment:
-- Installs dependencies
+- Installs dependencies with pnpm
-- Runs `npm run build`
+- Runs `npm run build` to generate static files
+- Deploys to GitHub Pages automatically on push to main branch
-- Caches `node_modules` for faster builds
+- Caches dependencies for faster builds
-- Artifacts: `.next`, `out`, `node_modules`

-You can add a deploy stage as needed for your environment.

 ## 📚 Documentation
 - [Next.js Documentation](https://nextjs.org/docs)